Defender to Showcase The Vehicles of HM Queen Elizabeth II at 2025 Defender Kentucky Three-Day Event presented by MARS Equestrian™

 “We are excited to return for the sixth consecutive year as Title Sponsor of the Defender Kentucky Three-Day Event presented by MARS Equestrian,” said Charlotte Blank, Chief Marketing Officer of U.S. Jaguar Land Rover North America.
 “Defender is especially proud to showcase vehicles that belonged to Her Majesty Queen Elizabeth II, who had a lifelong passion for horses as a rider, owner, breeder, and equestrian patron.
 It is an honor to showcase our long-standing relationship with the Royal Family in such a meaningful way.”

-Located in the K3DE Sponsor Village the Vehciles of HM Queen Elizabeth II will be available for viewing to all ticket purchasers and will feature vehicles used by the Royal Family either in an official capacity or as part of the household fleet.
+Located in the K3DE Sponsor Village the Vehicles of HM Queen Elizabeth II will be available for viewing to all ticket purchasers and will feature vehicles used by the Royal Family either in an official capacity or as part of the household fleet.
 Five historic models will be on display at the event, including two of the earliest Royal vehicles.
 This collection includes:

 1954 Land Rover Series I State Review vehicle